learn-co-curriculum/python-p3-debugging-with-ipdb/README.md

-# Debugging with `ipdb`
+# Debugging with ipdb

 ## Learning Goals

-- Explain how Pry is a more flexible REPL than IRB.
+- Explain how `ipdb` is a more flexible REPL than the Python shell.
-- Install Pry on your computer
+- Install `ipdb` via Pipfile
 - Debug a program using `binding.pry` within the body of your file

 ## Introduction